Rodney Bolton

 Rodney Earl Bolton (born September 23, 1968) is a retired Major League Baseball pitcher.
-He played during two seasons at the major league level for the Chicago White Sox.
+He played for two seasons at the major league level for the Chicago White Sox.
 He was drafted by the White Sox in the 13th round of the 1990 amateur draft.
 Bolton played his first professional season with their Class-A (Short Season) Utica Blue Sox and Class A South Bend White Sox in 1990, and his last with the Milwaukee Brewers' Triple-A Indianapolis Indians in 2001.